rhribeiro25/Adventure-Library-Web/README.md

 ###### Extra Features

+- Improve UI/UX with responsive layout, animations and progression indicators.
+- Save and resume game progress through backend persistence.
 - Support multiple players, each with their own independent game progress.
-- Add new adventure books to the collection.
+- Add new adventure books to the frontend library.

 ---